 - Avoid Driving at Certain Times – If you can change the times you drive this Christmas, the chances of being involved in a road traffic accident with a driver who is drunk are lower.
 Most car accidents happen as a result of excessive alcohol between the hours of 10pm and 2am.
 You are least likely to be involved in a car accident with a drunk driver between the hours of 6am and 2pm.

 - Keep Stress to a Minimum – Driving and being stressed is not a good combination, particularly if you have a long journey ahead.
 Try to de-stress before getting behind the wheel so the additional stresses of traffic jams and delays won't contribute to you losing the Christmas spirit.

 Thankfully, the number of drink driving accidents has reduced significantly.
-In 1979 there were 12,400 reported accidents involving motorists who were over the legal limit for alcohol and in 2014 (the latest statistic available) this had more than halved, with only 5,650 road traffic accidents – a reduction of 55%.
+In 1979 there were 12,400 reported accidents involving motorists who were over the legal limit for alcohol and in 2014 (the latest statistic available) this had more than halved, with only 5,650 road accidents – a reduction of 55%.
 This shows that real progress is being made with combating drink driving particularly as there is so much more traffic on the roads now than in 1979.

 *To read The Co-op Insurance report please click here.